-Mr. Musoff regularly argues appeals in federal and state courts, including the New York Court of Appeals and the Second Circuit Court of Appeals.
-He secured the Second Circuit’s affirmance of the dismissal of a securities class action against Research in Motion Limited.
-He also successfully argued in the New York Court of Appeals and Second Circuit in defeating a turnover application against CIBC by the Commonwealth of the Northern Mariana Islands.
+Mr. Musoff regularly argues appeals in federal and state courts, including numerous successful arguments in the New York Court of Appeals and the Second Circuit Court of Appeals.
+For example, successfully argued in the New York Court of Appeals and Second Circuit in defeating a turnover application against CIBC by the Commonwealth of the Northern Mariana Islands.
 In a significant decision for the banking industry, the New York Court of Appeals held that a bank cannot be forced to extract money from offshore indirect subsidiary banks.
 In addition, Mr. Musoff won summary judgment in favor of Merrill Lynch in what was termed a “landmark” case addressing the interpretation of credit default swap agreements with a monoline insurer.
 He was also a member of the team that represented Merrill Lynch before the United States Supreme Court in the first case in which the court addressed the provisions of the Securities Litigation Uniform Standards Act of 1998.

 In 2011, he received the James H. Fogelson Young Leadership Award by the UJA-Federation of New York for his commitment to the Jewish community and service to the organization.